Department of Geography and Earth Sciences

 Chandra Kumar, James Robinson, Julia Van Kemenade, Kerhsuan Chien, Julie McLeavey, Chris Yeomans, Anna Bullen, Ruth Stevenson, Kelvin Mason, Marcus Welsh, Katherine Phillips, Martin Burgess, Philip Conway, Matthew Melas, Neil Waghorn, Cery Jones.

-Mark Whitehead is a Professor of human geography whose research interests span urban studies, sustainability, and the impacts of the psychological sciences on public policy.
-Mark has authored and edited 10 books, has written for The Guardian and Western Mail newspapers, and has blogged for the Psychology Today magazine.
+Mark Whitehead is a Professor of human geography whose research interests span urban studies, sustainability, the impacts of the psychological sciences on public policy, and the social implications of smart technology.
+Mark has authored and edited 10 books, and written for The Guardian and Western Mail newspapers.
+His work has been featured on BBC Radio 4, The Canadian Broadcasting Corporation, BBC Radio Wales and in The Economist.
 Mark holds an Award for Teaching Excellence from Aberystwyth University (2004), and in 2017 was named Lecturer of the Year by Aberystwyth University students.
+Mark's research has been funded by the Economic and Social Research Council, the Arts and Humanities Research Council, the Leverhulme Trust, the Independent Social Research Foundation, the British Academy, HEFCW, and the Royal Geographical Society.
 Mark has supervised twenty PhD students on topics including eco villages, renewable energy, urban governance, camouflage, mindfulness, climate change, drones, arctic geopolitics, eco-gentrification, sustainable citizenship, and water politics.
 Mark is currently the external examiner for human geography degree schemes at the University of Birmingham.
 He has previously acted as an external examiner of degree programmes at Kings College London and the University of Exeter, Cornwall.Mark came to Aberystwyth in 1994 to study for a BSc degree in Geography.
 He graduated with First Class Honours in 1997 and was awarded the James Fairgrieve and Gregynog Prizes for Geography.
 He commenced his PhD, exploring the emergence of sustainable urban development planning in the UK, in October 1997, under the supervision of Mark Goodwin, Gordon McLeod, and Martin Jones.
 Mark is currently the Director of Recruitment and Admissions in the Department of Geography and Earth Sciences.
 He is also on the Editorial Board of the journal Environmental Values (a journal he was previously Managing Editor of).
 Outside of work Mark loves cycling and endures running, but mostly enjoys spending his time with his wife and two daughters.

 DGES Director of Marketing and Recruitment